 13.6.2.4.1 The result from a test is considered “+” if either the sealed or unsealed sample shows more than a 1.5 °C temperature rise during the 48 hour test period indicating self-heating.

-13.6.2.4.2 If the test result is “+”, the substance should be considered too thermally unstable for transport.
+13.6.2.4.2 If the test result is “+”, the substance should be considered thermally unstable, shall be classified as an unstable explosive and is not permitted for transport.

 13.6.2.5 Examples of results